Appeal a parking ticket

 There was a medical emergency

-You've been ticketed for an expired warrant or rego
+You've been ticketed for an expired warrant of fitness or registration

 What happens if my appeal is declined?